 Prolific in a number of styles and genres, from large musicals including Chicago and The Producers, to intimate dramas such as The Shape of Things and Never the Sinner, Ken’s aesthetic is to incorporate multi-media, including projections, live musicians, and cinematic staging to breathe life into the narrative of strong theatrical pieces.
 His vast experience in stage design, along with his three years of vigorous training with actors at ASDS allows him to create completely theatrical pieces where the environment tells as much of the story as the actors do.

-New York directing credits include Amicable Parting, Getting Behind, Kidnapping Laura Linney, and Gay Camp.
-Regional credits include Never the Sinner, Always…Patsy Cline, The Producers, and The Complete Works of William Shakespeare (abridged).
+New York directing credits include Worth House, Amicable Parting, Getting Behind, Kidnapping Laura Linney, and Gay Camp.
+Regional credits include Never the Sinner, Always…Patsy Cline, Mamma Mia!, The Producers, and The Complete Works of William Shakespeare (abridged).
 In the summer of 2014, he directed the world premiere of The House of Murgatroyd, an adaptation of Gilbert and Sullivan’s Ruddygore, which opened at the International Gilbert and Sullivan Festival in Harrogate, England, where it received rave reviews.

 While studying at the Actors Studio Drama School, he directed productions of Bent, Fallen Angels, Red Light Winter, Fabuloso, and three original works.
 Home of Bravo’s Inside the Actors Studio, he had the pleasure of attending master classes with Jim Carey, Hilary Swank, Brad Pitt, James Cameron, Robert De Niro, and Bradley Cooper, among others.